 In order to adequately plan, prepare and implement adaptation, the planning will commence as soon as possible.
 The preparation of an adaptation plan at a concept stage has been included in this CMP and could be completed jointly as part of the floodplain risk management study and plan for this location depending on timing.
 If the concept stage plan identifies the need for more detailed planning, this would then proceed.
-This could also include implementing actions from the flood risk management study and plan ensuring joint outcomes for dealing with coastal inundation hazards identified through this CMP.
+This could also include implementing actions from the flood risk management study and plan for this CMP.